turingschool/lesson_plans/ruby_04-apis_and_scalability/load_testing_and_production_performance_monitoring.markdown

 ### Step 4 -- Load Testing "User Scripts"

-It turns out that real users don't just repeatedly loop through 2 endpoints on our application.
+It turns out that real users don't just repeatedly loop through 2 pages on our site.
 They follow reasonable and varied patterns of usage through the application.
-When load testing, we'll want to anticipate these patterns and try to mirror them so that our tests are representative of what the application's real usage patterns look like
+When load testing, we'll want to anticipate these patterns and try to mirror them so that our tests are representative of what the application's real usage patterns look like.

-Here are some more things to think about when designing a load testing script:
+Here are some things to consider when designing a load testing script:

-* Funnel patterns (index -> node -> data entry)
-* Application entry points (where can the user start?)
+* Are there distinctive "Funnel" flows (e.g. user hits main page, views product, checks out)
-* Traffic sources -- are your users coming to the site via search engines?
+* What are the application "entry points"?
+Do most users start from a single root page?
+Are they coming in to a large variety of "leaf" pages via search engines?
-  Promotional emails?
-Ads?
 * "Hot" pages -- which pages generate the most traffic?
 * Important/Priority pages -- are there any pages crucial to the operation of the business (e.g. order creation, account status, etc)
-* Average session length (# of pages)
+* Average session length (how many pages does the average user visit before leaving)?

 __Creating User Scripts__

-With these ideas in mind, take __8 minutes__ and jot down some ideas for good "User Scripts" that might represent an average user's interaction with the Blogger application.
+With these ideas in mind, take 10 minutes and jot down some ideas for good "User Scripts" that might represent an average user's interaction with the Blogger application.

-Try to come up with 4-5 ideas for scripts.
-It's ok if some pages are more heavily represented than others.
-Don't worry yet about how to turn these scripts into code; stick to Pseudocode for now.
+Try to come up with 3-4 ideas for scripts, at least 1 of which involves data entry (for example creating a comment or article).
+A simple example might look like:

+* User visits homepage
+* User views an article

+It's ok if some pages are more heavily represented than others, and if some flows are longer or more complex than others.
+For example, one very simple flow might include going directly to an article page.
+While a more complicated one might include browsing several articles and entering a comment.

 ### Step 5 -- Turning our Simple Loop into a Reuseable Script